 NITROLINGUAL (nitroglycerin) by Pfizer is (no), which activates guanylate cyclase, resulting in an increase of guanosine 3',5'-monophosphate (cyclic gmp) in smooth muscle and other tissues.
-Approved for coronary artery disease, heart failure.
 First approved in 1985.

-NITROLINGUAL is a sublingual nitroglycerin aerosol approved in 1985 for acute relief and prevention of angina pectoris and other cardiovascular conditions.
-It works by releasing nitric oxide, which activates guanylate cyclase and increases cyclic GMP in smooth muscle, leading to vasodilatation and reduced cardiac workload.
-The drug treats a broad range of indications including coronary artery disease, heart failure, hypertension, and cerebral vasospasm.
+Nitrolingual is a sublingual aerosol formulation of nitroglycerin, a nitrate vasodilator approved in 1985 for acute angina relief.
+It works by releasing nitric oxide (NO), which activates guanylate cyclase to increase cyclic GMP in smooth muscle, leading to dephosphorylation of myosin light chains and rapid vasodilatation.
+The drug provides quick symptomatic relief of chest pain in patients experiencing acute coronary events.

 (NO), which activates guanylate cyclase, resulting in an increase of guanosine 3',5'-monophosphate (cyclic GMP) in smooth muscle and other tissues.
 This eventually leads to dephosphorylation of myosin light chains, which regulates the contractile state in smooth muscle and results in vasodilatation.